 Muscle groups to focus on:

-With this type of workout, you can use your own body weight, free weights, and weight machines.
+With this type of workout, you can use your body weight, free weights, and weight machines.

-You can do a 15-minute total-body workout with a combination of pushups, pull-ups, planks, knee planks, squat jumps, lunges, Russian twists, crunches, burpees, mountain climbers, and hips flexors.
+You can do a 15-minute total-body workout with a combination of pushups, pull-ups, planks, knee planks, squat jumps, lunges, Russian twists, crunches, burpees, mountain climbers, and hip flexors.

 All of these exercises work your entire midsection.
 They help burn and get rid of abdominal fat.